marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/dividing-the-output-into-sections-texts-data.rst

   discouraged; use ``SYMBOL_REF_FLAGS``.

-  The default definition of this hook, ``default_encode_section_info`` in varasm.c, sets a number of commonly-useful bits in ``SYMBOL_REF_FLAGS``.
+  The default definition of this hook, ``default_encode_section_info`` in :samp:`varasm.c`, sets a number of commonly-useful bits in ``SYMBOL_REF_FLAGS``.
 Check whether the default does what you need before overriding it.